Stay ahead of student scams

 Students can avoid falling for these commons scams and their variations by taking a few deliberate steps:

-- Watch what they post online, especially personally identifiable information such as an address or cellphone number.
+- Watch what they post online, especially personally identifiable information such as an address or phone number.

 - Monitor their privacy settings on any online account.